She who walked in circles

 She read the sentence several times.

 It wasn't poetic.
-It wasn't bold.
+Not daring.

 But it was true.

-The general stood still.
+The General stood still.

 The Patient One was present.